benitomartin/rag-langchain-ragas/README.md

 ![Screenshot 2024-02-08 172210](https://github.com/benitomartin/mlops-car-prices/assets/116911431/4cf4eb86-fc0e-4126-86c6-5585e72a097c)

-This repository contains a full Q&A pipeline using langchain framework, FAISS as vector database and RAGAS as evaluation metrics.
+This repository contains a full Q&A pipeline using LangChain framework, FAISS as vector database and RAGAS as evaluation metrics.
 The data used is the Hallucinations Leaderboard from **[HuggingFace](https://huggingface.co/blog/leaderboards-on-the-hub-hallucinations)**.

 The notebook was run using **google colab (GPU required)**